gaar4ica/filterable_sortable/README.md

 # FilterableSortable

-Gem generates :filtered and :sorted scopes, can be easily used for building admin zone or other filterable sortable architecture.
+Gem generates :filtered and :sorted scopes, can be easily used for building admin namespace or other filterable sortable architecture.

 ## Installation